-For example, a variety garlic sulfides have been shown to protect your body from peroxidative damage and increase glutathione activity in the liver.
+For example, a variety of garlic sulfides have been shown to protect your body from peroxidative damage and increase glutathione activity in the liver.
 Sulforaphane, an organosulfur compound found in broccoli, cabbage, Brussels sprouts, and cauliflower, inhibits mitochondrial permeability and reduces oxidative stress by increasing glutathione activity.

 A sulfur-rich salad from a salad bar like this might contain:

 - Roasted brussels sprouts

 - Black rice noodles

 Even if I'm blistering, hobbling, limping and teeth-grittingly sore after a hard squat and deadlifting day or a race like a triathlon or a Spartan, I still go out of my way to walk (often thousands and thousands of steps) the day after a hard, muscle-damaging event.

 Sure, the first few steps usually suck, bigtime, but then after that, things get easier.
 Blood begins to flow.
-Lymph fluid begins to the circulate.
+Lymph fluid begins to circulate.
 The heart begins to pump.

-One study found that grounding yourself to the earth, or “Earthing,” might help relieve Delayed Onset Muscle Soreness (DOMS).
+One study found that grounding yourself to the earth, or “Earthing,” might help relieve delayed onset muscle soreness (DOMS).
 When walking barefoot on beach sand, close to or in the water and on dewy grass, free electrons in the ground that are called “negative ions” transfer into your body through the soles of your feet.
 These free electrons are some of the most potent antioxidants known to man, and experiments such as those discussed in the documentary and book that my friend Dr. Mercola talks about here have shown exposure to negative ions from the ground and earth can decrease pain and inflammation, improve sleep and make your blood less viscous – all good news if you're worried about clotting and soreness after a tough event.

-No matter where I am at in the world, whether the coffeemaker is in the hotel room or the lobby, whether I have to be on stage speaking in an hour or my flight arrived at 3 am the evening prior or it’s snowing, sleeting or sunny outside, I always set the chronograph on my stopwatch to 15 minutes and spend 15 minutes “making my body better.”
+No matter where I am at in the world, whether the coffeemaker is in the hotel room or the lobby, whether I have to be on stage speaking in an hour or my flight arrived at 3 am the evening prior, or it’s snowing, sleeting or sunny outside, I always set the chronograph on my stopwatch to 15 minutes and spend at least 15 minutes “making my body better.”

-- 15 minutes yoga warriors and sun salutations
+- 15 minutes yoga warriors and sun salutations.

-- 15 minutes of ELDOA stretches
+- 15 minutes of ELDOA stretches.

-- 15 minutes foam rolling and deep tissue work
+- 15 minutes foam rolling and deep tissue work.

-- 15 minutes arm swings, leg swings and calisthenics
+- 15 minutes arm swings, leg swings and calisthenics.

-- 15 minutes walk with deep nasal breathing and box breathing
+- 15 minutes walk with deep nasal breathing and box breathing.

 In addition to these 10-15 minutes of body care that always include some component of fascial “mashing” and mobility work, when I'm at home, at least once per week, I complete an entire metabolic mobility routine for 45-60 minutes, usually on a Wednesday morning, and often for a bonus weekend session.
 The video here shows exactly what I do.

 I also try to get a massage like this once every one to two weeks.
-It sucks and it hurts but it works wonders for keeping my body aligned and moving well (and I recently came across the app “Soothe“, which easily allows me to hunt down a massage therapy just about anywhere in the US and get them to come to my condo, hotel or anywhere else).
+It sucks and it hurts but it works wonders for keeping my body aligned and moving well (and I recently came across the app “Soothe,” which easily allows me to hunt down a massage therapy just about anywhere in the US and get them to come to my condo, hotel or anywhere else).

-Why do I do all this seemingly masochistic body work?
+Why do I do all this seemingly masochistic bodywork?

 You can read my entire brain-dump on the importance of maintaining supple connective tissue and fascia here, along with the extreme importance of deep tissue work to help one recover from tough workouts or races.